We had a beautiful morning on January 26th to begin our cruising again!

 We left the Turtle Hospital and rode down to check out Faro Blanco Marina.
 We had thought of staying there, but it was far more expensive than Marathon Marina.
-It is a lovely spot, with a beautiful pool and nice dockside restaurant, The Lighthouse Grill, where we enjoyed lunch while watching the fisherman come in and feeding the pelicans as they cleaned their fish.
+It is a lovely spot, with a beautiful pool and nice dockside restaurant, The Lighthouse Grill.
+We enjoyed a lovely lunch while watching the fisherman come in and feeding the pelicans as they cleaned their fish.

 Faro Blanco Marina, Marathon

 After fueling up and pumping out, we pulled out of the marina just after 9 am on our target date of February 1st to run our last 49 miles to Key West!
-We had another beautiful day to travel, with calm seas, light winds and temperatures in the high 70’s, and arrived at Galleon Marina in Key West at 2:40 pm.
+We had another beautiful day to travel, with calm seas, light winds and temperatures in the high 70’s.
+We arrived at Galleon Marina in Key West at 2:40 pm.